Spring Lake Regional Park

 - Violetti Road entrance:Kayaks and paddleboards can be rented and launched from the parking area at the end of the Violetti Road entrance.
 Rentals are available daily from Memorial Day weekend through Labor Day.

 Spring Lake has 31 campsites set amid an oak woodland above the lake.
 Tent, trailer, and RV campers are welcome.
+Maximum RV length is 31 feet.
 Three campsites feature sleeping cabins.

 Spring Lake offers numerous picnic tables with barbecue grills throughout the park as well as five group picnic areas available for reservation.

 More Things to Do